When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 Clean optics make all the difference in using your telescope.
-In this article, I cover how to take care of a telescope, including tips on cleaning lenses and what not to do so you can get the most enjoyment out of using it.
+In this article, I cover how to maintain your telescope, including tips on cleaning lenses and what not to do.

 No matter where you store your telescope and how well you take care of it, your instrument will need some sort of cleaning maintenance at some point in time.
 It could be through condensation your telescope gets wet.